chrisjpm/chrisjpm/README.md

 ### Hey there 👋

-I'm Chris (he/him) - I'm an eHealth Developer at NHS Lothian and have recently graduated from Edinburgh Uni with a First Class Honours in Artificial Intelligence and Computer Science.
+I'm Chris (he/him); I'm eHealth Developer at NHS Lothian and I graduated from Edinburgh Uni with a First Class Honours in Artificial Intelligence and Computer Science, in 2022.

-Contributor to the **[Holbert Proof Assistant](https://github.com/liamoc/holbert)** ([Demo](http://liamoc.net/holbert/)) - responsible for the implementation for applying rules by elimination, proofs by induction and proofs by cases.
+Contributor to the **[Holbert Proof Assistant](https://github.com/liamoc/holbert)** ([Demo](http://liamoc.net/holbert/)); I was responsible for the implementation of applying rules by elimination, proofs by induction and proofs by cases.

 #### 📌 Notable Projects
 <details open>